Artsakh (historical province): Population

 Anthropological studies show that the current Artsakh (Karabakh) Armenians are the direct physical descendants of the indigenous population of the region.
-Following the modern consensus among western scholars concerning the origin of the Armenian people, they represent a fusion of the mostly Indo-European natives of the Armenian Plateau (including Artsakh) and the proto-Armenians, conventionally called the "Armens" of Armenian Plateau.
+Following the modern consensus among western scholars concerning the origin of the Armenian people, they represent a fusion of the mostly Indo-European natives of the Armenian Plateau (including Artsakh), and the Hurrians of the southernmost Armenian Plateau.
 According to this theory, from earliest times the Armenian Plateau was inhabited by many ethnic groups.
 The ethnic character of Artsakh may thus have been originally more diverse than it is now.
-It may have even been the homeland of the ancient tribes who lived in the region of Arran, although that is not certain.
 It is worth noting that Strabo described Armenia (which then included also Artsakh and Utik) in the 1st century BC as "monolingual", though this does not necessarily mean that its population consisted exclusively of ethnic Armenians.

 According to the Encyclopædia Iranica, the proto-Armenians had settled as far north as the Kura River by the 7th century BC.
 In Robert Hewsen's view, until the 6th–5th centuries BC the proto-Armenians lived only in the western half of the Armenian Plateau (in areas between Cappadocia, the Tigris, the Euphrates, and Lake Van) and came to Artsakh and adjacent regions such as Syunik and Utik somewhat later than the central parts of the Armenian Plateau (as late as the 2nd century BC, as a result of Artaxias I's conquests).
-Although little is known of the people that lived in Artsakh and Utik prior to the putative 2nd-century BC arrival of the Armenians, Hewsen argues that the names of those tribes (mentioned by Greek, Roman and Armenian authors) demonstrate that they were not Armenian and mostly non-Indo-European, and that they assimilated into the Armenians over time.
+But genetical studies debunked these claims and have shown that Artsakh was part of the original proto-Armenian homeland, and that Armenians are the direct descendants of the people that used to live in the region 7800 years ago.
+The conclusion from these studies is that even before the bronze age, the population was at the very least, mostly Armenian.
+Although little is known of the other people (except the Armenians) that lived in Artsakh and Utik prior to the putative 2nd-century BC where the region was part of Artaxiad Armenia, Hewsen argues that some names of those tribes (mentioned by Greek, Roman and Armenian authors) demonstrate that some of them were not Armenian, nor Indo-European, and that they assimilated into the Armenians over time.